amrit5joshi/CLIENT_SERVER_CHAT/README.md

-# CLIENT_SERVER_CHAT
+# CLIENT_SERVER_CHAT ✔
-MULTI CLIENT CHATTING AND FILE TRANSFER

-Description : This is a Multi-feature Chat Application developed in Java language using Netbeans
+# Description : This is a Multi-feature Chat Application developed in Java language using Netbeans
-Features :
+# Features :
 * Simple text chatting - allows usual text sharing between two or more clients
 * Multi Chat App - mutliple clients can chat using one Centaralised